Russian language in Ukraine

 Russian is the most common first language in the Donbas and Crimea regions of Ukraine and the city of Kharkiv, and the predominant language in large cities in the eastern and southern portions of the country.
 The usage and status of the language is the subject of political disputes.
-Ukrainian is the country's only state language since the adoption of the 1996 Constitution, which prohibits an official bilingual system at state level but also guarantees the free development, use and protection of Russian and other languages of national minorities.
+Ukrainian is the country's sole state language since the adoption of the 1996 Constitution, which prohibits an official bilingual system at state level but also guarantees the free development, use and protection of Russian and other languages of national minorities.
 In 2017 a new Law on Education was passed which restricted the use of Russian as a language of instruction.
-Nevertheless, Russian remains a widely used language in Ukraine in pop culture and in informal and business communication.